mbernste/mbernste.github.io/_posts/2020-12-20-matrices_linear_transformations.md

 $$T(\boldsymbol{x}) := \boldsymbol{A}\boldsymbol{x}$$

 where $T$ uses the matrix $\boldsymbol{A}$ to performing the mapping.
-As shown in Theorem 1 in the Appendix to this post, any function $T$ defined as a matrix multiplied by an input vector is a linear function.
+As shown in Theorem 1 in the Appendix to this post, any function $T$ defined as a matrix multiplied by an input vector is a linear transformation.

 Appendix